activist-org/activist/CONTRIBUTING.md

    ```bash
    git pull --rebase upstream <dev-branch>
    ```

    > **Note:** When working on the frontend, activist recommends running `yarn nuxi typecheck` from within the `frontend` directory to confirm your changes are type-safe.
 Existing TS errors may be ignored.
-PR's to fix these are always welcome.
+PR's to fix these are always welcome!

 6. Push your topic branch up to your fork:

    ```bash